pragyaagrawal19/heart-beat-signal-from-facial-video-for-biometric-recognition/README.md

 Rate (HR) from face videos acquired using web-cams, smart-phone cameras or surveillance cameras, and then Remote PPG (rPPG) method can be used to estimate PPG signal.
-We have extracted PPG signals based on head motions caused by tremors of blood flowing through arteries as stated in [1].
+We have extracted PPG signals based on head motions caused by tremors of blood flowing through arteries.
 From PPG signals we have extracted time domain and frequency domain features.
 Based on these features we have built an authentication system for biometric recognition. \
 More detail can be seen from following report.